eslint/archive-website/docs/2.0.0/rules/no-whitespace-before-property.md

 ## Rule Details

-This rule alerts for whitespace around the dot or brackets before properties of objects if they are on the same line.
+This rule alerts for whitespace around the dot or before the opening bracket before properties of objects if they are on the same line.
 It does not alert for whitespace when the object and property are on separate lines, as it is common to add newlines to longer chains of properties:

 ```js
 foo